Skip to main content

 Spark CLI profiling

-Spark commands are profiled automatically via command lifecycle events.
-The package decorates CI4’s Commands service to fire profiling events before and after each command.
+Spark commands are profiled automatically through the decorated CI4 Commands service.
+The package preserves CI4’s native command events and uses Perfbase-specific lifecycle events before and after each command.

-Each command gets a span named console.{command} (e.g., console.migrate, console.db:seed).
-The exit code and any exceptions are recorded as attributes.
+Each command uses the stable span name cli.
+The command name is recorded in the action attribute, and the exit code and any exceptions are recorded as attributes.

 Uses the console include/exclude filter context.